The U.S. will leave the Paris climate accord on Nov. 4. But voters will decide for how long.

 In the year-long run-up to the Paris climate agreement, President Barack Obama raised climate change in virtually every meeting with a foreign leader.
 “No nation, large or small, wealthy or poor, is immune,” he said in one U.N. speech.

 Trump, by contrast, has repeatedly questioned the science around climate change and looked upon international cooperation as both suspect and expensive.
-Because of the complicated rules of the Paris agreement, the U.S. exit took until the final days of Trump’s first term to complete.
+Because of the complicated rules of the Paris agreement, the U.S. exit took until the final days of Trump’s term to complete.
 But his mind has been made up since June 1, 2017, when he announced that the United States would bow out.

 Even before officially exiting, the Trump administration has damaged the Paris framework.